TheBrenny/poke-back/readme.md

 # Pokeback
 > Win that poke war.
 Poke them back.

 Automatically pokes back other Facebookers that have poked you!
+Target or ignore specific people as well!

 ## Installation